Siyan-Li/PINN_torch/1D heat conduction/README.md

 The code in this folder is based on the one - dimensional heat conduction equation and implements the control of different boundary conditions, including Dirichlet, Neumann, and Robin boundary conditions.

-## One - Dimensional Heat Conduction Equation
+## One -Dimensional Heat Conduction Equation

 The one - dimensional heat conduction equation describes the heat conduction process over time in a one - dimensional space.
 Its general form is: